PeterCalifano/MathCore_for_SpaceNav/README.md

-# cpp_template_project
+# MathCore_for_SpaceNav
-C++/CUDA Template project with pre-configured cmake for small builds.
+Repository collecting codes in C++/Python/MATLAB implementing common mathematical operations for Computer Vision and Spacraft navigation.
+Derived from private C++/CUDA Template project with pre-configured cmake for small builds.
 It includes unit testing frameworks (catch2, CppUnitLite), project folder organization, doxygen pre-config and GTwrap for wrapping code to Python and MATLAB.